Classic Electricals Ltd.

 1. In respect of its fixed assets:

-a) The Company has generally maintained proper records showing full particularsincluding quantitative detail and situation of fixed assets on the basis of available information.
+(a) The Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets on the basis of available information.

-b) As explained to us the physical verification of the fixed assets was conducted bythe management during the year which in our opinion is reasonable having regard to thesize of the company and nature of its assets.
-There was no material discrepancies noticedon such verifications.
+(b) As explained to us all the fixed assets have been physically verified by the management in a phased periodical manner which in our opinion is reasonable having regard to the size of the Company and nature of its assets.
+No material discrepancies were noticed on such physical verification.